-3.9 Agreements between non-competitors may also have an adverse impact on competition between competing licensees if they facilitate coordination to increase prices or to reduce output in a relevant market.
+- 3.7 Most licensing agreements between non-competitors are made between parties in a complementary relationship, and generally do not pose competition concerns.
+In general, such agreements are more likely to have an adverse impact on competition in the relevant product market where at least one party to the agreement enjoys high market power.
+Adverse impact on competition may arise, for example, if the licensing agreement forecloses access to, or increases competitors' costs of obtaining important inputs. - 3.8 Agreements between non-competitors may contain certain licensing restraints that could adversely impact competition in the technology market.
+Foreclosure effects may stem from licensing restraints that prevent licensees from licensing competing technologies or create disincentives for them to do so, where the licensor enjoys a high degree of market power.
+Sellers of substitutable technologies may be foreclosed where licensors with a sufficient degree of market power pool together various parts of a technology and license them together as a package when only part of the package is essential to produce a certain product. - 3.9 Agreements between non-competitors may also have an adverse impact on competition between competing licensees if they facilitate coordination to increase prices or to reduce output in a relevant market.
 For example, if owners of competing technologies impose similar restraints on their licensees, the licensors may find it easier to coordinate their prices.
-Similarly, licensees that are competitors may find it easier to coordinate their pricing if they are subject to common restraints in licences with a common licensor or competing licensors.
+Similarly, licensees that are competitors may find it easier to coordinate their prices with a common licensor or competing licensors.
 The risk of anti-competitive coordination is increased when the relevant markets are concentrated and difficult to enter.
 The use of similar restraints may, however, be common and pro-competitive in an industry, because they contribute to efficient exploitation of the IP.
 The facts and circumstances of each case will need to be considered.